Active Faults of Eurasia Database (AFEAD)

-The Active Faults of Eurasia Database (AFED) based on the uniform format ensures integrating the materials accumulated by many researchers, including the authors of the AFED.
-The AFED includes the data on more than 20 thousand objects: faults, fault zones and associated structural forms that show the signs of latest displacements in the Late Pleistocene and Holocene.
+The Active Faults of Eurasia (and Adjacent seas) Database (AFEAD) based on the uniform format ensures integrating the materials accumulated by many researchers, including the authors of the AFEAD.
+The AFEAD includes the data on more than 20 thousand objects: faults, fault zones and associated structural forms that show the signs of latest displacements in the Late Pleistocene and Holocene.
 The geographical coordinates are given for each object.
-The AFED working scale is 1:500000; the demonstration scale is 1:1000000.
+The AFEAD working scale is 1:500000; the demonstration scale is 1:1000000.

-For each object, the AFED shows two kinds of characteristics: justification attributes, and estimated attributes.
-The justification attributes inform the AFED user about an object: the object’s name; morphology; kinematics; the amplitudes of displacement for different periods of time; displacement rates estimated from the amplitudes; the age of the latest recorded signs of activity, seismicity and paleoseismicity; the relationship of the given objects with the parameters of crustal earthquakes; etc. The sources of information are listed in the AFED appendix.
+For each object, the AFEAD shows two kinds of characteristics: justification attributes, and estimated attributes.
+The justification attributes inform the AFEAD user about an object: the object’s name; morphology; kinematics; the amplitudes of displacement for different periods of time; displacement rates estimated from the amplitudes; the age of the latest recorded signs of activity, seismicity and paleoseismicity; the relationship of the given objects with the parameters of crustal earthquakes; etc. The sources of information are listed in the AFEAD appendix.